SGO9007 – How to publish in high–level international journals

 Next, we go in more detail with regard to the optimal composition of an article, centering on the basic idea that the paper has to contain “a story”: What should the Abstract contain?
 How should the Introduction be structured?
 What kind of style should be used when presenting your Research problem?
 What should the Methods section contain - in different genres and disciplines?
 How to present your Findings and what is the best way to sum up in the Discussion?
 We also outline how the review-process typically is organized, and give suggestions as to how to respond in a “revise and resubmit” situation.

 Third, we discuss a maximum of four concrete papers, and give advice to what journal to select and how to maximize the likelihood of a successful outcome.

 The course is held by Professor Willy Pedersen from the Department of Sociology and Human Geography.

 The main outcomes will be more knowledge about such publication processes and better chance of being accepted in good journals.

-This course is available only for Ph.D.-candidates at the Department of Sociology and Human Geography have first priority to take the course.
+This course is available for those enrolled in the Ph.D. program at Department of Sociology and Human Geography have first priority to take the course.
 The registration deadline is four weeks before the course starts in each semester.

 The capacity is maximum 10 participants on this course.
 We take in the first ten applicants who register via nettskjema (no registration via Studentweb to this course).
 Note that we do not operate with waiting list!

 Formal prerequisite knowledge

 Participants must be enrolled in a Ph.D. programme at the University of Oslo.

 1 credits overlap with SOS9007 - How to publish in high–level international journals